web2py/py4web/README.md

 py4web run -H 127.0.0.1 -P 8000 -d demo apps
 ```

-Note:

-By default the host will be set to 127.0.0.1 (localhost) and the port will be 8000.
-So the command above can be shortened to:
+Note that since the default (as specified above) for the host and port are 127.0.0.1 and 8000 respectively, the above command can be shortened to:

 ```
 py4web run -d demo apps